The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 - Remuneration and Human Resources Committee

 The three Committees operated by the Board shall consider and determine the matters for which they are responsible in accordance with their Charter.
 Copies of the charter of each Committee are published on the Company's website.
-All Directors are invited to attend any Committee meeting and can access Committee papers at all times.
+All Directors are invited to attend any Committee meeting and have access to all Committee papers.

 Review of Board, Committee and Individual Directors' Performance